eraviart/dejnum.github.io/en/PROJETen.md

 ### MISSION

 We propose to organise each month, a meeting at lunchtime to discuss of the intersection betwteen technique & society.
 Opened to the public physically and via IRC, all the content is streamed in video and documentation shared.
+In each meeting we discuss about one digital **word**, slowly constituting a little lexicon.

 ### 5 GOALS